A salsa dancer. A retired teacher. A community health worker. A TV sports producer. A hotel manager. A doctor.

 Kelly is a physician and has treated patients with TB.
 Being a TB patient, however, was new territory for him.
 One of the most difficult parts of the process was the impact on his family, friends and patients, who were forced to endure months of treatment due to their contact with him.
 He now brings a new understanding to his practice and works tirelessly to educate others, especially those in the healthcare community.

 Khayr is a North Dakota resident and a successful hotel manager.
 He spent time living in Somalia as a college student, where he likely contracted multidrug-resistant (MDR) TB.
-Khayr was told that his chances of survival were 50%.
-After a long battle, he recovered and now works with We are TB the survivor advocacy organization.
+Khayr was told that his chance of survival was 50%.
+After a long battle, he recovered and now works with We are TB, the survivor advocacy organization.

 Shaka teaches and performs as a salsa dancer.
 His passion has taken him around the world.
 When he was diagnosed, he learned that he had disseminated TB, or TB that had spread from his lungs to other parts of his body.
 After a long, harsh treatment, Shaka recovered and now works to educate others about this deadly disease.